Twelve years ago, when my husband and I bought our home in Waterford, Ireland, we never gave much thought to privacy or off the grid living.

 My favorite part of Gozo is around Ramla Bay.
 In Gozo’s north, it’s one of the island’s (and country’s) best beaches with fine, red sand.
 The village of Xaghra—with megalithic temples that pre-date Egypt’s pyramids—is less than 10 minutes from Ramla Bay.
 Here, you’re also in easy reach of Gozo’s main town of Victoria and all its amenities and entertainment.
 Here’s what I dug up around Xaghra…

-This restored farmhouse is a 10-minute walk to the beach.
+There is a restored farmhouseis a 10-minute walk to the beach.
 The restored mill room serves as an open kitchen/living/dining room that leads onto the swimming pool and barbecue area.
 Upstairs are three en-suite bedrooms with views over the countryside and citadel.
 Price: 365,000 euros (US$406,490).

 4. Cayo, Belize